Logo - Heritage Films Bohemia

 To prepare the film we gather as many authentic materials as possible, which allow us to build the story on solid facts.
 In addition to registers, we can also use other archives and collections to add depth and context.

-Immigration materials Scans of immigration and naturalization documents, ship tickets.
+Immigration & Emigration Records: Scans of immigration and naturalization documents, ship manifests, and passage tickets.

-Parish registers Digitized and physical records — births, marriages, deaths (parishes, towns, districts).
+Parish & Civil Registers: Digitized and physical records of births, marriages, and deaths (from parishes, towns, and district archives).

-Historical photo archives Period photos, postcards, paintings, and maps.
+Historical Visual Archives: Period photos, postcards, paintings, and maps to establish historical context.

-Military records Service records, drafts, and war events.
+Military Records: Detailed service records, drafts, and documentation of war events.

-Municipal and town chronicles Local history, events, and contemporary testimonies.
+Municipal and Town Chronicles: Local history, societal events, and contemporary testimonies from the area.

-Land registry and property books Information on houses and land where the family lived, including owners and changes of ownership.
+Land Registry & Property Books: Information on houses and land where the family lived, including ownership and changes.

-Court and notarial archives Wills, inheritance proceedings, lawsuits, contracts, and other documents.
+Court and Notarial Archives: Wills, inheritance proceedings, lawsuits, contracts, and other legal documents.

-Church archives Records of membership, pastoral care, church institutions and activities.
+Church Archives: Records of membership, pastoral care, and church institutions.

-Specialized genealogical databases Online projects, indexes, family registers to facilitate research.
+Specialized Genealogical Databases: Online projects, indexes, and family registers to facilitate and verify research.

 From the collected materials we create a detailed script, which becomes the backbone of the entire film — from personal lines to the history of places.